krystalyzx/DistributedKmeans/README.md

-# Distributed K-means based on the MapReduced paradigm implemented in Go
+# Distributed K-means
+Based on the MapReduced paradigm and implemented in Go
 ## Setup
 - Install [Go](https://golang.org/)
 - Install dependencies: